thisisevilevil/evilevil365/_drafts/2024-04-01-GettingStarted-With-EPM.md

 Once you have extracted the filehash, you should have a policy that looks like the following:
 ![EPM](/_posts/Images/2024-04-01-GettingStarted-With-EPM/EPM-ElevationRules-8.png?raw=true "EPM Elevation Rules 8")

-Once you are satifised with everything, lets take our new elevation rule for a spin.
+Once you are satisfised with everything, lets take our new elevation rule for a spin.
 Assign your scope tags where required, then assign your elevation rule to your device. then on your device, perform a sync from company portal, it can take 5-10 minutes before the policy is applied on your device.

-> **_NOTE:_** **EPM has it's own PowerShell module for troubleshooting/debugging purporses. cd to C:\Program Files\Microsoft EPM Agent\EpmTools and run import-module .\epmcmdlets.dll - then run Get-Policies -PolicyType ElevationRules to see if any elevationrules has applied to the device.
+> **_NOTE:_** **EPM has it's own PowerShell module for troubleshooting/debugging purposes. cd to C:\Program Files\Microsoft EPM Agent\EpmTools and run import-module .\epmcmdlets.dll - then run Get-Policies -PolicyType ElevationRules to see if any elevationrules has applied to the device.
 If nothing is returned, policies has not yet applied.
-More inforation [here](https://learn.microsoft.com/en-us/mem/intune/protect/epm-overview#install-the-epmtools-powershell-module).**
+More information [here](https://learn.microsoft.com/en-us/mem/intune/protect/epm-overview#install-the-epmtools-powershell-module).**
 >
 >![EPM](/_posts/Images/2024-04-01-GettingStarted-With-EPM/EPM-GetPolicies-ElevationRules_extra.png?raw=true "EPM Elevation Rules PowerShell")